jsa-aerial/hanami/README.md

 ### Extension tabs

 In addition to 'standard tabs', those described above, the tab system may be extended with 'extension tabs'.
 The defining characteristic of such tabs is that they have an extra field: `[:opts :extfn]`.
-The value of this field must be a [Reagen form](https://github.com/reagent-project/reagent/blob/master/doc/CreatingReagentComponents.md) function.
+The value of this field must be a [Reagent form](https://github.com/reagent-project/reagent/blob/master/doc/CreatingReagentComponents.md) function.
 Typically it will be a **form-2** and will implement the body of the tab.
 This functionality is seamlessly integrated with standard tabs and will be implicitly invoked when the tab is selected.

 Extension tabs are intended to be built and added on the client side. [add-tab](#tab-system) can be used to manually add such tabs, and the [:app-init user-msg](#connection) is a convenient place to perform this action (as part of any other application initialization). **NOTE** in [client only](#client-only-apps) you can explicitly fire this message as part of on page load code start.